Does a sub $10 product really fix your poor cell phone reception?

 Fairly, simple instructions.
 Remove battery cover and find the manufacturer's sticker.
 And then just place it in the center.

 For download speed tests we used Speetest.net by Ookla.
+You can find alternative speed test apps to use here.
 The before and after tell another story.
 With download speeds at 3.55 Mbps before and 4.25 Mbps after.
 But of course, the upload speeds before were much higher at 12.35 Mbps compared to 9.93 Mbps after.

 And for those who prefer the bar talk, it was 4 bars of 4G LTE before and 3 bars of 4G LTE after.